-If you’re anywhere in or around the town of Borgarnes in western Iceland, it might be well worth your while to check out the biggest hot spring in Europe, Deildartunguhver.
+If you’re traveling near Borgarnes in western Iceland, it might be well worth your while to check out Europe’s biggest hot spring, Deildartunguhver.

 The most powerful hot spring in Europe

-Situated on a beautiful farm, Deildartunguhver is the largest and most powerful hot spring in Europe with a flow rate of 180 litres (50 gallons) of water per second at a piping hot 97°C (200°F).
-The scalding water bubbles out of an algae covered rocky outcrop creating a steamy source of power.
+Situated on a beautiful farm, Deildartunguhver is the most powerful hot spring in Europe with a flow rate of 180 litres (50 gallons) of water per second at a piping hot 97°C (200°F).
+The scalding water rushes out of an algae covered rocky outcrop.

-Most of the water heating homes and businesses in the towns of Borgarnes and Akranes comes from Deildartunguhver.
-It travels through a 64 kilometre (40 mi) pipeline, the longest of its kind in Iceland.
-So, if you take a shower anywhere within a 65 km radius of Deildartunguhver, you have already bathed in the hot water from this powerful spring!
+Most of the water heating homes and businesses in Borgarnes and Akranes towns comes from Deildartunguhver.
+It travels through a 64 kilometer (40 mile) pipeline, the longest of its kind in Iceland.
+Above all, if you take a shower anywhere within a 65 km radius of this powerful hot spring, you have already bathed in its water!

 Where exactly is Deildartunguhver?